kyma-project/website/content/blog-posts/2022-11-18-istio-xff-support/index.md

   - "/blog/istio-xff-support"
 ---

 I'm part of the Kyma team working on Istio and API Gateway features.
 In this blog post, I would like to introduce the highly requested configuration support in Kyma Istio for forwarding an external client IP address to destination workloads.

-The support comes with version 2.10 of Kyma.
+> **NOTE** The support comes with version 2.10 of Kyma.

 Read on to learn more about this improvement and see how to configure it.

 ## Background